 Elizabeth Gray is the Assistant Director for the Institute.
 She is originally from the Bronx, NY and lived in Ithaca until moving to start college at UAlbany in 2004.
 She completed a bachelor’s degree in Philosophy in the Honors College with a minor in Planetary Science in 2008 and earned a master’s degree in Philosophy with a concentration in Political and Social Philosophy in 2009.
 She is also the director and founder of the Wishi Project < http://www.wishi.org > which works with indigenous communities in rural Ecuador to provide educational opportunities and promote the preservation of their traditional culture and lifestyle.

-Alexandra R. Harrington, J.D., LL.M. is assistant director and affiliated faculty at and legal adviser to the Global Institute for Health and Human Rights.
-She serves a Legal Research Fellow with the Centre for International Sustainable Development Law and is a Doctor of Civil Law Candidate at the McGill University Faculty of Law.
+Alexandra R. Harrington, J.D., LL.M. is assistant director and affiliated faculty at the Global Institute for Health and Human Rights.
+She serves Lead Counsel for Cross-Cutting Legal Issues with the Centre for International Sustainable Development Law and is a Doctor of Civil Law Candidate at the McGill University Faculty of Law.
 Her more than three dozen publications address a variety of fields relating to international law, including international human rights law, international child’s rights, environmental law, legal issues relating to climate change, legal aspects of the green economy, natural resources regulation, international organizations, international trade law, corporate social responsibility, and criminal law, as well as domestic fields such as constitutional law and military law.
-She routinely presents her works at domestic and international conferences, including a United Nations Academic Impact in Action panel, and also serves as a member of the Global Health Committee of the Global Health Center at the SUNY Albany School of Public Health.
+She routinely presents her works at domestic and international conferences, including a United Nations Academic Impact in Action panel.

-Ms. Harrington has served as a Visiting Professor at Albany Law School, a professor at the University of Montreal Centre d’Etudes et de Recherches Internationales summer programs, as a Continuing Legal Education instructor in the United States and Canada, and as a Consultant to the Commission for Environmental Cooperation of the North American Agreement on Environmental Cooperation, and is an ICTSD Expert for the International Centre for Trade and Sustainable Development.
+Ms. Harrington has served as a Visiting Professor at Albany Law School, a professor at the University of Montreal Centre d’Etudes et de Recherches Internationales summer programs, aas a Consultant to the Commission for Environmental Cooperation of the North American Agreement on Environmental Cooperation, and is an ICTSD Expert for the International Centre for Trade and Sustainable Development.